mozilla/gcp-ingestion/ingestion-beam/README.md

 ### GeoIP Lookup

 1. Extract `ip` from the `x_forwarded_for` attribute
-   * when the `x_pipeline_proxy` attribute is present, use the second nearest value, otherwise use the most recent value
+   * when the `x_pipeline_proxy` attribute is not present, use the second-to-last value (since the last value is a forwarding rule IP added by Google load balancer)
+   * when the `x_pipeline_proxy` attribute is present, use the third-to-last value (since the tee introduces an additional proxy IP)
    * fall back to the `remote_addr` attribute, then to an empty string
 1. Execute the following steps until one fails and ignore the exception
     1. Parse `ip` using `InetAddress.getByName`